Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

 	>Note: this step is optional.
 The ESP-IDF build/config tool `idf.py` will auto-detect the serial port in most cases.

-8. Update the `IDF_PATH`, `UPLOAD_PORT`, `ESP32_CMAKE`, and `PATH` Windows environment variables as below.
+8. Update the `IDF_PATH`, `PATH`, and (optional) `UPLOAD_PORT` Windows environment variables as below.
 Setting environment variables in Windows is generally done [through System Properties](https://www.architectryan.com/2018/08/31/how-to-change-environment-variables-on-windows-10/).
 - `IDF_PATH`: the directory where you cloned the ESP-IDF, e.g. `%userprofile%\esp32\esp-idf`
+- `PATH`: Add the directory `%IDF_PATH%\tools` to your `PATH`.
 - `UPLOAD_PORT`: the COM port you identified in step 7, e.g. `COM3`
-- `ESP32_CMAKE`: set to `1` to enable the Windows CMake build in the Moddable SDK
-- `PATH`: Add the directory `%IDF_PATH%\tools` to your `PATH`.

 > Setting the `UPLOAD_PORT` is optional.
 The ESP-IDF build/config tool `idf.py` will auto-detect the serial port in most cases.

+> An additional optional environment variable `ESP32_CMAKE` can be set to 0 to disable the CMake-based ESP32 build and default to the older MinGW-based build.

 9. Launch the "x86 Native Tools Command Prompt for VS 2019" command line console.
 Verify the setup by building `helloworld` for the `esp32` target: